knownasdee/knownasdee/README.md

 ### ✨ What I’m Into
 - Building clean, human-centered interfaces
 - Exploring how AI can augment creative work
-- Collaborating on open-source or design-driven projects
+- Collaborating on design-driven projects